-From February 2021 HMRC will publish the names of employers who have claimed under the extended JRS after November, including an indication of the value of their claim within banded ranges.
-HMRC will also notify furloughed employees of details of claims made for them.
+From February 2021 HMRC has published the names of employers who have claimed under the extended JRS after November, including an indication of the value of their claim within banded ranges.
+HMRC also notifies furloughed employees of details of claims made for them through personal tax accounts.